Breaking down Money Management for Couples

 Chapter 5: Helpful budgeting tools

+- Take a chance on these.
 There are a few money management systems that have generally worked well for people.
 We think these are worth your time and energy to attempt.
 Let’s take a look:

-- Cash Envelopes: Use cash for certain budget items, like personal spending, to prevent overdrawing your accounts.
+- Cash envelopes: Use cash for certain budget items, like personal spending, to prevent overdrawing your accounts.
 Simply put cash in labeled envelopes for the month and only use that money for what it's assigned to.
 Once the cash is gone, you're done spending on that item until the next month.